SayaliThorat17/Multi-threaded-Mergesort/README.md

 I have created threads based on value of N provided in 1st cmd argument and my ThreadWorker class implements Runnable to run the threads.

+Synchronization is used to store output values in shared arraylist of threads in Results.

 -----------------------------------------------------------------------